The King of Cups is the benevolent lord who rules over the realm of emotions and the suit of Cups.

 They like learning new skills, meeting interesting people, and discovering far-away places.
 But at the end of the day, all they need to be content is to have some fun, eat tasty food, and hang out with their friends!

 If this is about a love reading, it means the person of interest surely wants only the best for you.
 However, they are very sensitive and aware of their feelings.

 You might want to consult the rest of the cards to clarify whether they see you as a dear friend, or if they would like a serious relationship.

 The King of Cups Reversed as Intentions / What Someone Wants

 When this card appears reversed, it might represent someone’s wish to be left alone or to trick others into doing their bidding.

 The King of Cups reversed symbolizes a person whose motives are unclear.
 They might appeal to your emotions and persuade you to fulfill their selfish needs.
 It might also denote a wish to be left alone.

-In a reading about someone’s intentions, the King of Cups could represent a person who demands from others to obey their whims.
+In reading about someone’s intentions, the King of Cups could represent a person who demands others to obey their whims.
 It might not be due to malice, but because they’re used to having their way and don’t like hearing “No” for an answer.

 On the other hand, the card signifies the want to be alone, away from people.
 The person might have grown tired of socializing and prefers isolation for the time being.